 Way back in 1988, Neil Rackham published a book titled, Spin Selling.
 In the book, Rackham to the lessons he learned from observing more than 30,000 actual sales experts’ sales calls over 12 years.

-One of his most significant findings was that by asking the right questions at the right time, it was possible to increase the likelihood of closing a deal.
+One of his most significant findings was that asking the right questions at the right time could increase the likelihood of closing a deal.

 In Spin Selling, Rackam fleshes out his theory by developing a question-based sales framework and providing practical applications to follow.